Medical expert of the article

 - Cough and shortness of breath.

-- Abundant sweating.
+- Profuse sweating.

-- Elevated body temperature up to 40-41 ° C.
+- Increased body temperature up to 40-41°C.

 Complications and consequences

 - Meningitis is an inflammatory lesion of the meningeal membranes of the brain.
 It develops due to the penetration of harmful microorganisms into the central nervous system.
-It causes attacks of nausea and vomiting, rigidity of the occipital muscles and photophobia.
+It causes attacks of nausea and vomiting, stiffness of the occipital muscles and photophobia.

-Prevention of the mycoplasma pneumonia
+Prevention mycoplasma pneumoniae

-Basic methods of prevention:
+Main methods of prevention:

 - Immunization, that is, hardening and vitamin therapy.
 Such methods stimulate the immune system.